mozzarelladoublestick/PHYSPRO/content/docs/projects/shadowseeker/_index.md

 The parts we needed to construct were the following:

--the body of the device
--the wheels
--the motor
--the feedback components (lights and sound)
+The body of the device, the wheels, the motor, the feedback components (lights and sound)

 ### Wheels